Aliases for CHST8 Gene

 GeneCards Summary for CHST8 Gene

-CHST8 (Carbohydrate (N-Acetylgalactosamine 4-0) Sulfotransferase 8) is a Protein Coding gene.
-Diseases associated with CHST8 include peeling skin syndrome type a and peeling skin syndrome.
-Among its related pathways are Biological oxidations.
-GO annotations related to this gene include N-acetylgalactosamine 4-O-sulfotransferase activity.
-An important paralog of this gene is CHST13.
+CHST8 (Carbohydrate Sulfotransferase 8) is a Protein Coding gene.
+Diseases associated with CHST8 include Peeling Skin Syndrome 3 and Peeling Skin Syndrome Type A. Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and N-acetylgalactosamine 4-O-sulfotransferase activity.
+An important paralog of this gene is CHST9.

 Catalyzes the transfer of sulfate to position 4 of non-reducing N-acetylgalactosamine (GalNAc) residues in both N-glycans and O-glycans.
 Required for biosynthesis of glycoprotein hormones lutropin and thyrotropin, by mediating sulfation of their carbohydrate structures.
 Only active against terminal GalNAcbeta1,GalNAcbeta.
 Not active toward chondroitin.